 - Amount of other accounts on your shared server

 You may like these posts

 Why is website load time important?

 According to Google Research, users take about 15ms (milliseconds, which means 1/1000th of a second) to form an opinion about your website.
-In fact, every second of delay in response time can reduce conversion rates by up to 7%.
 Your website’s load time could result in a potential client reaching your intended law firm landing page or immediately losing a potential website visitor before they can even load your page fully due to poor response time.